wasmerio/ate/atedb/README.md

 confidentiallity and integrity are protected individually however one can reduce the changes of side channel attacks and denial of service risks through double-encryption.

-When running in 'distributed' mode the database will not make an authentication server requests as there is nothing to gain from this or to validate using.
+When running in 'distributed' mode the datachain will not make an authentication server requests as there is nothing to gain from this or to validate using.
 All integrity is provided as a part of the events themselves.
 Hence in this mode the --auth setting has no effect